 Respondents were also asked to rate their local news organization on a 1 (strongly disagree) to 5 (strongly agree) scale regarding how well seven adjectives that relate to credibility and trust described their local news outlet.
 The average responses for each adjective among the three local news outlets varied from 2.68 to 3.53.
 Across all three surveys, the lowest average was for the adjective “transparent,” and the highest was for “biased.”
 Of the three outlets, The Telegraph was rated the most favorably for all adjectives, with the exception of “engaging.”
 Table 7 shows these averages.

 We recruited participants for the experiment using by disseminated the surveys through Facebook between May 7 and June 8.
 Participants accessed the survey through a link, and then completed it on their own computers after consenting to participate.
 More than half the participants in the Macon and Kansas City surveys were from those geographic areas, although for the Fresno survey, only 29.2% of participants were either from Fresno or the surrounding area.
 About half the participants are female, and three-quarters are white.
 The bulk of the respondents are age 50 or older, and most had earned at least a bachelor’s degree.
 As far as political affiliation, more than a third of respondents for the Macon and Fresno surveys identified as Republicans, while the Kansas City survey has a larger proportion of those who considered themselves independents.
 In terms of income, most of the participants had annual household incomes between $50,000 and $150,000.
-Table 8 on the next page shows the demographics of the participants.
+See the demographics table in the full report.